alexdn7/PAO/CarService/README.md

-It started in the laboratory and finished by me.
+Started in the laboratory and finished by me.

 The project contains a Car class, a CarService (Singleton).
 For each car we have the name, color and an array of reviews (initially empty).